Using Cereal Bowls and Car Crashes to Understand Virginia Geology

 Source: National Aeronautics and Space Administration (NASA), NASA’s Webb Uncovers Star Formation in Cluster’s Dusty Ribbons, NGC 346 (NIRCam)

-The elements within the rocks of Virginia may have been through three cycles or more of star formation, death, dispersion, and coalescing.
+The elements within the rocks of Virginia may have been through three cycles or more of Population II/II/I star formation, death, dispersion, and coalescing.
 All matter which is part of Virginia today is destined to go through yet another cycle.

 In another five billion years, the sun will run out of hydrogen, become unstable, and morph into a red giant.
 The core will shrink into a white dwarf.
 In about seven-eight billion years, the gas cloud enveloping the core will dissipate and create a planetary nebula expanding into space.
-The elements in that planetary nebula may coalesce later into another sun or planet, repeating the cycle underway since the first stars formed perhaps 100 million years after the Big Bang.1
+The elements in that planetary nebula may coalesce later into another sun or planet, repeating the cycle underway since the first stars formed perhaps 100 million years after the Big Bang.

 Source: National Aeronautics and Space Administration (NASA), Helix Nebula - Unraveling at the Seams

-All the atoms that form elements, minerals, and rock formations in Virginia were created before the Earth formed 4.6 billion years ago.
-The Earth initially formed from the gas cloud and fragments of already-assembled particles surrounding the sun.
-The planet was originally a molten mass, until the crust cooled and the first basalt rock crystallized.
+The Earth was originally a molten mass, hot due to both the energy of planetesimal collisions and radioactivity.
+When the crust cooled enough, the first basalt rock crystallized.
 During the Late Heavy Bombardment 4.5-3.8 billion years ago, large portions of the surface of the Earth remelted due to the energy of fragments from space impacting the planet.

-At the center of the earth, the temperature at the core exceeds 10,800°F At the boundary between the mantle and the outer core, the temperature is roughly 5,800°F Closer to the earth's surface, the temperature 60 miles deep is 2,400°F From that point up to the surface, the cool crust and a portion of the molten mantle form a layer known as the lithosphere.
-The lithosphere is fragmented into tectonic plates which move at slightly different speeds and directions.
-The top 20 miles of a tectonic plate, roughly, is composed of solid crust.
+At the center of the earth, the temperature at the core still exceeds 10,800°F At the boundary between the mantle and the outer core, the temperature is roughly 5,800°F Closer to the earth's surface, the temperature 60 miles deep is 2,400°F. From that point up to the surface, the cool crust and a portion of the molten mantle form a layer known as the lithosphere.

 the center of the Earth is 10,000 degrees F hotter than the surface